mvcss/mvcss.github.com/source/components.md

 </div>
 ```

-Other Components, like `thumb`, affect only a single element and can resemble Tools at first glance.
+Other Components, like `thumb`, affect only a single element, and can resemble Tools at first glance.
 In these situations, both the Component and Tool have a single responsibility.
 The *Component*, however, may be declared alongside its modifier classes, while the Tool applies more definitive styles.

 ```html
 <div class="bucket">